 The initial penalty is determined by the First-tier Tribunal and can be sought even after the failure is rectified following appropriate authorisation from the Authorising Officer.
 Daily penalties can be authorised by a Authorising Officer but only as long as the failure continues.

 You are most likely to identify a failure to comply with this Regulation when considering whether the Business, Turnover and Compliance Tests have been satisfied.
 COG910030 - registering for the scheme

 You must establish the reasons why the company failed to notify the change in control.
-Before taking any action or pursing the penalty you must seek advice from TAA Technical - see COG904770.
+Before taking any action or pursing the penalty you must seek advice from Tax Administration Litigation & Advice - see COG904770.

 You must also consider whether the circumstances warrant a change in tax treatment.
 Further guidance is at